-- Google's Android-related practices, including the AFAs, Google transitioned to a new form of agreement with Android OEMs called the Android Compatibility Commitment ("ACC").
+63. More recently, after the European Commission began investigating Google's Android-related practices, including the AFAs, Google transitioned to a new form of agreement with Android OEMs called the Android Compatibility Commitment ("ACC").
 But the ACC terms are only marginally less restrictive than the AFA terms in that they allow OEMs to manufacture non-Android Compatible Devices on behalf of a third party and that are marketed under a third-party brand.
 However, they still substantially foreclose OEMs from distributing and marketing their own devices, including Android forks.
 Entering into an AFA or ACC is a precondition to an OEM being able to enter into a Mobile Application Distribution Agreement ("MADA") and Revenue Sharing Agreement ("RSA"), which are described below.
-As a result, all or almost all commercially significant mobile Android OEMs are bound by an AFA or ACC, which helps Google ensure that mobile OEMs do not develop an Android fork that could compete with Google's own version of the Android OS or provide features that would support third-party app stores that compete with Google Play. - 64.
-Google's conduct described herein creates a further barrier to entry into the Merchant Market for Mobile OSs by, among other things, restricting the ability of OEMs to support alternatives to Google's version of Android and making it more difficult for consumers to switch to other mobile OSs.
+As a result, all or almost all commercially significant mobile Android OEMs are bound by an AFA or ACC, which helps Google ensure that mobile OEMs do not develop an Android fork that could compete with Google's own version of the Android OS or provide features that would support third-party app stores that compete with Google Play.

+64. Google's conduct described herein creates a further barrier to entry into the Merchant Market for Mobile OSs by, among other things, restricting the ability of OEMs to support alternatives to Google's version of Android and making it more difficult for consumers to switch to other mobile OSs.

 II.
-Google Unlawfully Maintains a Monopoly in the Android App Distribution Market.
+Google Unlawfully Maintains a Monopoly in the Android Mobile App Distribution Market.

-65. Mobile apps make mobile devices more useful and valuable because they add functionality to the mobile device that caters to the specific interests of each mobile device user.
+65. 59.
+Mobile apps make mobile devices more useful and valuable because they add functionality to the mobile device that caters to the specific interests of each mobile device user.
 For example, they facilitate video chats with friends and family, banking online, shopping, job hunting, photo editing, reading digital news sources, editing documents, or playing a game like Fortnite Battle Royale.
-Many workers use their smart mobile device to check work schedules, access company email, or use other
+Many workers use their smart mobile device to check work schedules, access company email, or use other employer software while outside the workplace.
+For many consumers, a smartphone or tablet is the only way to access these functions, because the consumer does not own a personal computer or because the consumer can only access the Internet using a cellular connection.
+But even when a consumer can perform the same or similar functions on a personal computer, the ability to access apps "on the go" using a handheld, portable device remains valuable and, important, and distinct.

-Whereas some apps may be pre-installed by OEMs, OEMs cannot 8 anticipate all the various apps a specific consumer may desire to use.
-Moreover, many 9 consumers have different preferences as to which apps they want, and it would be 10 undesirable for OEMs to load the devices they sell with unwanted apps that take up 11 valuable space on the mobile device.
-And many apps that consumers may ultimately 12 use on their device will be developed after they buy the device.
-Accordingly, 13 consumers who seek to add new functionalities to a mobile device and customize the device for their own use need to obtain and install mobile apps themselves after 14 15 purchasing their device.
-Currently, on Android devices, this is done most often through 16 the Google Play Store, Google's own "app store".
-The Google Play Store is a digital 17 portal set up by Google and through which mobile apps can be browsed, searched for, 18 purchased (if necessary), and downloaded by a consumer.
-App stores such as the 19 Google Play Store, alongside several other ways by which apps can be distributed to the hundreds of millions of consumers using Android-based mobile devices, constitute the 20
+60. Whereas some apps may be pre-installed by OEMs, OEMs 66. cannot anticipate all the various apps a specific consumer may desire to use.
+Moreover, many consumers have different preferences as to which apps they want, and it would be undesirable for OEMs to load the devices they sell with unwanted apps that take up valuable space on the mobile device.
+And many apps that consumers may ultimately use on their device will be developed after they buy the device.
+Accordingly, consumers who seek to add new functionalities to a mobile device and customize the device for their own use need to obtain and install mobile apps themselves after purchasing their device.
+Currently, on Android devices, this is done most often through the Google Play Store, Google's own "app store".
+The Google Play Store is a digital portal set up by Google and through which mobile apps can be browsed, searched for, purchased (if necessary), and downloaded by a consumer.
+App stores such as the Google Play Store, alongside several other ways by which apps can be distributed to the hundreds of millions of consumers using Android-based mobile devices, compriseconstitute the Android App Distribution Market, defined below.